General Loss Functions Lead to (Approximate) Interpolation in High Dimensions: Approximate Equivalences for Binary Classification

-\end{proposition} The proof of Proposition~\ref{thm:b_loss_func} is provided in Appendix~\ref{sec:b_loss_proof} and focuses on proving the stronger condition in Assumption~\ref{asm:b_loss_assump} Part 3.
+The proof of Proposition~\ref{prop:b_loss_func} is provided in Appendix~\ref{sec:b_loss_proof}.
 A plot of the function $g(\cdot)$ that underlies each loss is given in Figure~\ref{fig:g_func}.
-Note that $g(\cdot)$ that deviate more from $g(d) = d$ are heavier-tailed that the furthest pictured such function corresponds to the purple line $g(d) = d^3$ for the polynomial loss with degree $m = 0.5$.
+Note that $g(\cdot)$ that deviate more from $g(d) = d$ are heavier-tailed, that the furthest pictured such function corresponds to the purple line $g(d) = d^3$ for the polynomial loss with degree $m = 0.5$.